emmamrath/variant_annotation_filter_export_hail_0p1/README.md

 ## Reference data
 For this project, [VEP](https://asia.ensembl.org/info/docs/tools/vep/script/index.html) with various plugins is used to carry out many annotations.
 Thus this project assumes that a [VEP](https://asia.ensembl.org/info/docs/tools/vep/script/index.html) installation is available.
-This project then uses the [Hail 0.1](https://hail.is/docs/0.1/index.html) platform to load in additional annotation datasets for further annotations.
+This project then uses the [Hail 0.1](https://hail.is/docs/0.1/index.html) platform to load in additional annotation datasets for further annotations, filter, and output a tab-delimited spreadsheet containing one line per variant per sample having that variant.

 ## Temporary intermediate data
 This pipeline creates intermediate files and does not remove them,